 5. Start Reviewing Trends.

 It might seem crazy, but now’s the time to start preparing your holiday product portfolio.
 You can start to do some digging to see what products are trending upwards and will be hot gift items for the end of 2019.

 The earlier you have an idea for your holiday products, the earlier you can introduce them to market.
-So, if you think burrito-scented candles are going to be a huge gift item this year, you can launch it in the spring and summer to see how well the turn out is and if it trends upwards.
-It also gives you time to play around with marketing strategies to make a name for yourself in the burrito-candle world.
+If you think you can get out ahead of a huge gift item this year, you can launch it in the spring and summer to test your theory and capture data to support or debunk it.
+This also gives you the chance play around with marketing strategies to make a name for yourself amongst your target audience.

-In conclusion, it’s time for a spring cleaning of your Amazon listings.
-You want to focus on taking this time to boost your sales and ratings by marketing to the spring holidays and seasons, becoming Prime eligible, and reviewing your product lineup.
-With just these few shifts, you’ll see a major change in your 2019 profits.
+It's time to retool your Amazon listings for the spring.
+Take this time to boost your sales and ratings by marketing for spring holidays and seasonal trends, becoming Prime eligible, and reviewing your product lineup.
+With some tweaks and changes, you’ll see major growth in your 2019 profits.
 Remember: spring’s a great time for revenue and an even better time to create a launching pad for holiday success.

 What do you do to prepare your Amazon listing for the spring?
 Give us your tips in the comments below!